-Before I dive into the strategy, some background info is required.
+Before I dive into the details, some background info is required first.

-When contributing to a 401(k)/403(b), there are three different types of contributions that you can make:
+When contributing to a 401(k), there are three different types of contributions that you can make:

 If your employer matches some of your contribution or puts any money into the account for you, these contributions are also pre-tax but do not affect the $18,000 annual personal limit.

 Pre-tax contributions to a 401(k) are tax-free going in and they grow tax free but you have to pay tax on the money when you withdraw it (at ordinary income tax rates).

 If you have a Roth 401(k) instead, the contributions you make are considered Roth contributions.